Frak425/Catan/Catan/README.md

 ## About

 As a board game lover, I have many board games, but nobody to play them with.
-Since my family is very busy, I have found myself lacking the players to play my favorite game: Settlers of Catan.
-My inspiration for this project was to fix that problem while also teaching myself the essence of game development.
+Since my family is very busy, I have found myself lacking the players to play my favorite game: Settlers of  My inspiration for this project was to fix that problem while also teaching myself the essence of game development.
 Although this is my first game development project, I hope you enjoy it!

 ---